Deone Walker: Early life

 Walker grew up in Detroit, Michigan, and attended Cass Technical High School.
 In addition to playing football, he was also a member of the basketball team.
 Walker made 28 with 13 tackles for loss, seven sacks and three forced fumbles in his junior season.
 He had 43 tackles, 15 tackles for loss, and six sacks in seven games as a senior.
 Walker was rated a four-star recruit and committed to play college football at Kentucky from 30 total scholarship offers, including programs such as Alabama, Georgia, LSU, Michigan, Michigan State, and Penn State.

 College career

 Walker entered his freshman season at Kentucky as a member of the defensive line rotation before becoming a starter three games into the year.
 He was named a semifinalist for the Shaun Alexander Award.

 Professional career

 Walker was selected in the fourth round with the 109th overall pick by the Buffalo Bills in the 2025 NFL draft.
+In the Divisional Round of the playoffs against the Denver Broncos, Walker recorded an interception off quarterback Bo Nix in the 33–30 overtime loss.